Plastic and Cosmetic Surgery and Website Information Disclaimer

 - Our Melbourne Specialist Surgeons have extensive surgical experience.
 They strive to make numerous, precise measurements and using high-quality surgical skills and refinement techniques.

 - They also strive for excellent outcomes and for high rates of patient satisfaction, including scar minimisation.

 Patient-care ethics still cannot guarantee results or a lack of complications – there are many factors that influence your surgery results.

 - Our Plastic Surgeons take great pride in their; patient care ethics, precise surgical measurements, custom planning & advanced surgical techniques.

 - They also have Revisional and Corrective Surgery expertise and help many patients overcome disappointing results from earlier surgeries by less experienced or overseas Surgeons.

 - They are honest about potential outcomes and they are fastidious about getting excellent results for their patients.

-- This patient-care ethic of excellence is evident from the first consultation and extensive measurement-taking to extensive pre-surgical mark-ups for certain procedures, as well as surgery itself through.
+- This patient-care ethic of excellence is evident from the first consultation and extensive measurement-taking to extensive pre-surgical mark-ups for certain procedures, as well as the surgery itself through.
 This ethic is also evident in your after-care visits to check on your healing processes or to provide you with scar minimisation treatments and Healite II treatments.

 - But even the BEST trained Specialist Surgeons — using the most-fastidious surgical planning possible — cannot prevent a patient from experiencing a potential complication.